 People often visit this temple to do meditation with the aim of gaining inner peace and achieving a balanced life.
 There are many beautiful places near the Pura Luhur Batu Karu area such as Jatiluwih and Manis Bayu Rice Terrace, Bedugul Botanical Garden, waterfalls, and many more.

 When visiting Bali, your trip is not complete without a visit to Besakih Temple.
-Known as the Mother Temple, this is the largest and the most important temple on the entire island.
+Known as the Mother Temple, this is the largest, most ancient temple, and the most important temple on the entire island.

 Located in Besakih Village, Karangasem, precisely on the slopes of Mount Agung, which is the highest mountain (and most famous volcano in Bali), this temple has 23 smaller temples, including the Penataran Agung Temple and the Basukian Temple.
 The temples in the Pura Besakih complex were built on six levels which makes it appear more like a terrace in a rice field.